 GRACE provides emergency assistance to more than 1,200 families per year who are faced with financial challenges owing to low-income or recent emergency.
 Aid is given on an as-needed basis.
 This program provides food, clothing, toiletries, household goods, furniture, financial assistance, and information/referrals to those in need.
 Monthly supplemental food is offered for seniors and the disabled.

-Outreach to Health Community Clinic
+GRACE Community Clinic

 Outreach to Health is a comprehensive program that provides a holistic approach to health care for families who do not have access to traditional medical care.
 A dedicated staff of volunteer physicians, nurses, and other healthcare providers operate the clinic each Tuesday night.
 The clinic provides the following services: routine office visits and health screenings, medications, specialist referrals, diagnostic testing and lab services, dietary consultations, and general health education.
 As appropriate, patients are referred to Tarrant County's John Peter Smith Health Network.